-The Best Place to Buy Property in the UK -2022 Update
+The Best Place to Buy Property in the UK -2023 Update

-- Stamp Duty holiday
+- Changes to Stamp Duty rates

 - Regeneration projects in key areas

 - Reduced tax relief for property investors & second-home buyers (want to know how this can be avoided?
 Click here)

 Now that we got that out of the way, here’s how 2021 & 2022 affected the property market.

 UK Property Market in 2021 & 2022

 Let us first say that 2021 was anything but easy…for most people.
 Laced with unpredictability and anxiety, nevertheless, property investors were an especially lucky bunch that year.

 According to the figures released throughout the year, both rental yields and house prices in the UK showed a very steady upward trend.
 The average asking prices in the UK grew by 9.8%, over the course of the year.